-Premier league football team nicknames range from the obvious to the frankly bizarre, sourced from centuries old traditions to more recent marketing and branding exercises.
+Premier league teams nicknames range from the obvious to the frankly bizarre, sourced from centuries old traditions to more recent marketing and branding exercises.
 If you’ve ever wondered where the names come from, here are the answers.

 The original club that was to become Arsenal was formed by workers from a military munitions factory, hence the club name and nickname.
 The Gooners was a derogatory term coined by arch-rival Spurs fans, but now Arsenal supporters are happy to use it and turn the joke on themselves.